hippogriffin/woabelfast_summer_training/Terraform/Readme.md

 * Convert the file from exercise 1 to use variables on common items (region, AMI, Instance size).

+When you have pushed your code to branch, checkout master and run git pull.

+You should now be able to checkout any other branches in the repo, try checking out someone elses branch (git checkout \<branchname\>)

-*Note how you cannot create/interact with other peoples Terraform code, if you run their code without the statefile it will create a brand new environment identical to theirs.*
+Note how you cannot modify/interact with other peoples Terraform code, if you run Terraform apply with their code without the statefile it will create a brand new environment identical to theirs.

 ##### Exercise	3.
 Use remote state files